 Winton Wetlands is a great place for bird watching.
-We have a range of habitats, that attract a wide range of birds, both common and rare species.
+With a range of habitats that attract a wide range of birds, close to 200 species can be found annually.

 A birdwatcher’s delight

-Birds sighted here include the White Sea Eagle, Australian Pelican, Wedge Tailed Eagle, Sulphur-crested Cockatoo, Eastern Rosella, Red-rumped Parrot, Brown Treecreeper, Superb Fairywren, White-plumed Honeyeater, White-fronted Chat, Yellow-rumped Thornbill and so many more!
+Birds sighted here include the White-bellied Sea Eagle, Australian Pelican, Wedge Tailed Eagle, Sulphur-crested Cockatoo, Eastern Rosella, Red-rumped Parrot, Brown Treecreeper, Superb Fairywren, White-plumed Honeyeater, White-fronted Chat, Yellow-rumped Thornbill and so many more!

-In fact, you’re spoilt for feathered choice in the varied habitats throughout the Wetlands – with woodland, bushland, wetland and rare birds all awaiting avid twitchers and casual birdwatchers alike.
+In fact, you’re spoilt for feathered choice in the varied habitats throughout the Wetlands – with woodland, bushland and wetland awaiting avid twitchers and casual birdwatchers alike.

 Register your bird sightings